tkhamez/eve-api-php/README.md

 This client is generated from https://esi.evetech.net/meta/openapi.yaml (OpenAPI version 3.1).

+It contains a patch to fix the format of the X-Compatibility-Date header (the generator ignores the specified format "date" and uses a string that includes the time, which will lead to 400 errors from the API).

 ### Versioning scheme

 * Patch: Generated from an updated specification file and/or generated with a new patch version of